 In your final few words give them something positive to associate to your presentation.

 “Together we can do this.
 Thank you.” sounds nice, but this kind of positivity often feels hollow in business presentations.

 Try something like: “Remember, all you need to do is make this small change when you get back to your desk.
-Next week, your workload become easier.
+Next week, your workload becomes easier.
 Thank you.”